Thai Sa: Succession crisis

 King Thai Sa had three sons – Prince Narenthon, Prince Aphai and Prince Poramet.
 In 1732, while King Thai Sa was on his deathbed he gave the throne to Prince Aphai since Prince Narenthon, his elder brother had entered the priesthood.
 Prince Phon, the younger son of Sanphet VIII managed to defeat his nephews and took the throne as King Borommakot.

 Death

 As it appears in the archives of the French bishopric coming in Ayutthaya time by Adrien Louney that he has an abscess in his mouth or throat, while in the Autthaya Chronicle by Chat, Phra Chakkraphatphong it was recorded that he had a tongue disease.
 It therefore often assumed that he may have had the oral cancer, which may have been squamous cell carcinoma.
 He was suffering from this disease for a long time until his death on 13 January 1733.
 After that prince Aphai, the hereditary prince who claimed the throne, and prince Poremet fought a battle with Prince Phon, the prince Viceroy, the King's brother.

+Personality

+The Royal Chronicles of Siam from the British Museum Manuscript states:

+At that time, the King behaved in an immoral manner and went on excursions to fish with hooks, as his royal father had done.
+He especially enjoyed eating carp.
+Therefore, a royal decree was issued forbidding anyone from accepting carp as a royal gift.
+If any person consumed carp, that person was to be fined five taels.

+King Thai Sa had a personality similar to that of King Suriyenthrathibodi.
+The chronicle describes him as follows:

+The King delighted in killing living creatures.
+He killed many kinds of fish, both small and large, by angling, casting nets, and spearing them.
+He constructed fish traps and barriers, set traps and baskets, and engaged in various methods of slaughtering animals.
+He also traveled into the forests to hunt deer and birds for amusement, using snares and nooses, and organized elephant hunts and roundups, capturing many wild elephants over the course of several days before returning to the capital.